-Use the LL command to assign quantity limits to each product limitation code.
-There are ten product limitation codes (0 to 9).
-When you encode the cards for your system, you decide what quantity limits to impose and assign a limitation code to each quantity.
-Limitation codes can contain any quantity from 1 to 99999 gallons.
-Usually, the limitation assignment reflects the nearest quantity greater than the vehicle's tank size.
+Use the LL command to assign quantity limits to each fuel limitation code.
+There are ten fuel limitation codes (0 to 9).
+At system start up you decide what quantity limits to impose and assign a limitation code to each quantity.
+When vehicle records are loaded using the LV command, you set the fuel limitation code for that vehicle record with the desired number.
+Usually, the limitation code used reflects the nearest quantity greater that the vehicle's tank size.
 It is especially important to keep your limitation amount reasonable if you use the Fuel Allocation option.